Arseni1919/Learning_DRL/README.md

 The achieved SOTA results at the time.
 They used multi-head attention as the ultimate approximator for the $\lambda$ values, referring to this paper: ["ARE TRANSFORMERS UNIVERSAL APPROXIMATORS OF SEQUENCE-TO-SEQUENCE FUNCTIONS?"
 (ICLR, 2020)](https://arxiv.org/pdf/1912.10077).
 The details of the formulas are hard to track, unfortunately.

+> Factorisation can be done per state - that is even more general formulation of factorisation compared to VDN, QMIX, and QTRAN.

 ### QPlex (2021)